Assessment task 1 – ONLINE ENGAGEMENT (20%)

 Assessment task 3 – MULTIPLE CHOICE QUIZ: 40 questions (20%)

-You are required to complete a multiple choice quiz of 20 questions on the core concepts introduced in weeks 5, 6 and 7 of the course: social inequality, wicked problems, systems thinking, the Sustainable Development Goals, leadership, and how the three sectors create positive social impact.
+You are required to complete a multiple choice quiz in two parts of 20 questions each on the core concepts introduced in modules 1-6 of the course: social inequality, wicked problems, systems thinking, the Sustainable Development Goals, leadership, and how the three sectors (Public, Private and NFP) create positive social impact.

 For this assessment you will be allocated to a team of three (3) or four (4).
 In your team you will choose a social issue based on the United Nations’ Sustainable Development Goals (SDGs).
 During the course your team will design a change process to address this social issue, and will present a social change pitch in the form of individual written reports and a video presentation.
 All of the teamwork will take place on the online platform Microsoft Teams.
 There is no expectation that you will need to meet face-to-face at any point to complete your teamwork.

 For your social change pitch, you are asked to focus on designing a process rather than a solution.
-To design your change process you will need to use the tools discussed in the course.
-Your design of your change process includes justifying your approach to change as well as your choice of specific tools to go about this change drawing on course material.
+To design your change process you will use the tools and material covered in the course.
+Your design of your change process includes justifying your approach to change and your choice of specific tools to go about this change drawing on course material.
 This is where you get to apply what you have learnt.

 Your team’s social change pitch is divided in 4 sections:

 (i) SYSTEMS THINKING: Investigating the historical context of the problem and conducting a sector analysis